Short Answer

-The short version: Traditional e-commerce platforms (Shopify, WooCommerce, Magento) are faster to launch.
-Headless architecture delivers superior performance, flexibility, and omnichannel capability at the cost of higher initial complexity.
+The short version: Traditional platforms (Shopify, WooCommerce, Magento) are faster to launch.
+Headless delivers superior performance, flexibility, and omnichannel capability at the cost of higher initial complexity.
 The right choice depends on your scale, technical capacity, and growth plans.

 What "Headless" Actually Means